ANALYSIS-Global climate coalitions need safer harbour from antitrust turbulence

 Munich Re also said it remained committed to its own climate targets, and it has restrictions on financing and underwriting of some fossil fuel business, including new oil and gas fields.

+Zurich said it wanted to focus its resources "to support our customers with their transition" and that it remained committed to its sustainability ambitions, but did not elaborate further on its reasons for leaving the NZIA.

-Of 18 members of the NZIA contacted by Reuters, 14 declined to comment or did not respond to requests for comment.
+Reuters contacted its 17 other members, three of which confirmed they would remain members.
+The other 14 declined to comment or did not respond to requests for comment.

 Aviva AV.L said it remained committed to NZIA as achieving net zero was "something companies cannot do in isolation".